TJHeuvel/rival-doc/Samples/OnlineFPSSample/game-management.md

 ## Client player & character setup
 The `ClientGameSystem` iterates on character & player entities that don't have any `IsInitialized` components.
 For uninitialized player entities, it adds a `OnlineFPSPlayerInputs` component to them, and sets that entity as the commands target entity.
 For uninitialized character entities, it spawns a gameObject-based nameplate over the character.

+## Disconnection
+In `ClientGameSystem`, when we detect that our `NetworkIdComponent` representing the connection to the server has disconnected (when there is a `NetworkStreamDisconnected` on that connection entity), we simply reload the menu scenes

+In `ServerGameSystem`, when we detect that a client connection has disconnected similarly, we go thorough all entities that have been registered as belonging to that connection in the `ConnectionOwnedEntity` DynamicBuffer on that connection entity, and we destroy them.
+That way, the Character and Player entities of disconnected clients get cleaned up.